WP Table Manager documentation

 Once it's activated a notification is displayed after the table title.

-The synchronization delay can be set in the WP Table global configuration
+The synchronization delay can be set in the WP Table Manager global configuration.

 VI.
 WP TABLE MANAGER PARAMETERS